Nima11235/Twitter_Public/README.md

 Copy the *twitterexample.py* file to a file named  *sentiment.py*

-Use *pip* to install the libraries in the *"requirement.txt"* file.
+Use *pip* to install the libraries in the *"requirements.txt"* file.

-Edit the  sentiment.py file by   editing the documentation comments at the top and editing the lines:
+Edit the *sentiment.py* file by editing the documentation comments at the top and editing the lines:

 CONSUMER_KEY = 'xxxxxxxxxxxxxxxxxxxxxxxxxxx'
 CONSUMER_SECRET = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxx'